Pet Lighthouse

 Setting Boundaries: Protecting Dignity

-Think of this as a pre-agreement with your pet: a promise to step in before their daily life is defined by endurance rather than enjoyment.
+Not as a rigid rule, but as a promise to yourself and your pet: I will act before their life becomes defined by endurance rather than enjoyment.

 The Boundary Lines

-These are the serious markers of welfare compromise - the moments where the illness or injury begins to dominate your pet’s daily existence.
+These are the serious markers of welfare compromise - the moments where the illness or injury begins to dominate your pet’s daily existence and impact on their dignity.

 Examples include: